 Food provides your body with essential vitamins and minerals to keep you healthy.
-Certain foods are not as good for you as others.
+Certain foods are bad for your teeth and others are considered better.
 Some are just empty calories while others can provide energy, brain power, or protect you from illness.
 Although you may not often give it a thought, food affects your teeth too.
-Some foods are good for your teeth while others not so much.
-Today, your Lake Forest Dentist, Dr. Fondriest discusses various foods and their affect on your teeth.
+Today we discuss various foods and their affect on your teeth.

 Foods Bad for Your Teeth

 Candy and other sweets: You know that candy and other sweets high in refined sugar are not good for your teeth.
 Certain harmful oral bacteria consume the sugars leftover in your mouth and in the process produce plaque which causes tooth decay.
 Some sticky candies and sweets to avoid include caramels, gummies, lollipops, cough drops, cookies, cakes, frosting, and the list goes on.